szczekulskij/new-cv-react/src/content/timeline/uc-san-diego.md

 ---

 Starting my CS masters soon : )
-I'll be focusing on AI, enrolling in AI courses and hopefully joining an AI lab
+I'll be focusing on AI, enrolling in AI courses and hopefully joining an AI-oriented lab